Skip to main content

 Participants are your users.
 You identify them with your own external_id so they stay in sync with your application.
 Participants can be created explicitly or automatically on first event.
 Each participant carries state that rules can read and write:

-• Tags: Boolean flags like VIP or FIRST_PURCHASE.
+• Tags: Boolean flags like vip or first_purchase.

 • Counters: Numeric values like lifetime_spend or purchase_count.